Executive summary:

 Summary

 Employers expecting to provide financial assistance to employees who are disaster victims should consider the various tax-advantaged programs available.
-Since the requirements of each program vary, it is important that employers properly structure their programs in order to obtain the tax benefits for the donors of the assistance and the recipients.
+Since the requirements of each program vary, it is important that employers properly structure their programs to obtain tax benefits for the donors of the assistance and the recipients.